ramonfontes/reproducible-research/mininet-wifi/CNSM2015/README.md

-#### Please refer the manual of Mininet-WiFi to reproduce this paper.
+#### Please refer to the manual of Mininet-WiFi to reproduce this paper.
 #### bibtex
 @inproceedings{fontes2015mininet,
   title={Mininet-WiFi: Emulating software-defined wireless networks},